 How To Get Divorced

 If the marriage goes south and the player decides to divorce their spouse, they can expect a costly process.
 A divorce can be obtained at the Mayor’s Manor in one of the two small books and will cost 50,000 coins.
 If the player changes their mind before 10:00 pm, the divorce can be canceled, but if it goes through, the spouse will move out, drop to zero friendship hearts, and be labeled “Ex” in the friend book.
 Any attempts to rebuild the relationship with gifts will be denied.
 This resentment can only be reversed through an offering of 30,000 coins at the Witch’s Hut.

 How to Have Children

 If, however, the marriage goes well, players may decide to add to the family.
 After a week of marriage, the spouse may randomly ask if the player wants to have children, provided the house has been upgraded twice to add the upstairs bedroom with children’s beds.
 If the player answers yes, the couple should expect a baby within 14 days.
-Opposite sex couples will have a biological child, while same-sex couples will pursue adoption.
+Opposite gender couples will have a biological child, while same-gender couples will pursue adoption.

 Is Marriage for You?